When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 - On the left, click Change Adapter Settings

-- Right-click the adapter you are using and go to properties
+- Right-click the adapter you are using and go to the properties

 - Double Click Internet Protocol Version 4 (TCP/IPv4)

-- Check the Use the following DNS Server addresses
+- Check the use of the following DNS Server addresses

 - Check the Validate settings upon exit and press OK